-0470 PRE-CALCULUS
+0470 PRE-CALCULUS 1 CREDIT

-PREREQUISITE: HONORS ALG 2, ALGEBRA 2 TRIG, OR TRIGONOMETRY This is an Honors/STEM pathway semester course.
-Pre-Calculus should be taken by any student planning on studying a math/science/computer field in college.
-The course can be taken by students who completed honors Algebra II/ Trigonometry with Mr. Carver the year before OR non-honors Trigonometry as a junior with Mr. Eddleblute.
-The first half of this course will cover pre-calculus topics such as vectors, decomposition of partial fractions, Zeno's Paradox, summation notation, parametric graphing, polar graphing, and logarithms and exponent rules.
-The second half of this class is actual college Calculus I. We will discuss the concepts of limits and derivatives during the second nine weeks.
-Calculus grades from the second nine weeks will carry over into the actual class of Calculus I to complete a CCP grade for MATH 1150 through NC State College for those that gualify.
+PREREQUISITE: HONORS ALG 2 or ALGEBRA 2 WITH TEACHER APPROVAL

+This is an Honors/STEM pathway semester course.
+Pre-Calculus should be taken by any student planning on studying a STEM field in college or just loves and is good at math.
+The course can be taken by students who completed Honors Algebra 2 or Algebra 2 with Teacher approval.
+The first nine weeks of this course will cover pre-calculus topics such as vectors, decomposition of partial fractions, Zeno's Paradox, summation notation, parametric graphing, polar graphing, and logarithms and exponent rules.
+The second nine weeks of this class is actual college Calculus I (Math 205).
+We will discuss the concepts of limits and derivatives during the second nine weeks.
+Calculus grades from the second nine weeks will carry over into the actual class of Calculus I to complete a CCP grade for MATH 205 through Ashland University for those who qualify.
+It is strongly recommended that students have a Ti-84 calculator for this class.

-0480 CALCULUS I (CCP MATH 1150)
+CALCULUS I (CCP MATH 205)

-PREREQUISITE: PRE-CALC
+PREREQUISITE: honors PRE-CALC

 This is an Honors/STEM pathway semester course!
 Honors Pre-Calculus must be taken before this course.
-College credit for Math 1150 through NC State College is possible for this course automatically with a 28 math ACT score or a 22 ACT math score with administration/guidance/teacher permission.
-An 'Accuplacer' test may also be taken through NC State College to qualify for this course.
+College credit for Math 205 through Ashland University is possible for this course automatically with a 28 math ACT score or a 22 ACT math score with administration/guidance/teacher permission.
 All students must also have CCP paperwork filled out through guidance the spring before to be able to receive the college credit.
 See guidance if you have any questions about this.
 The course will study derivatives, application of derivatives, and basic integration techniques.
 It is highly encouraged that all students that will not get a college degree within a math or science field in college to take this course as free college credit while in high school as their replacement for their required math class in college.
+It is strongly recommended that students have a Ti-84 calculator for this class.

-0485 CALCULUS II (CCP Math 1151):
+Honors CALCULUS II (CCP Math 206):

-PREREQUISITE: CALCULUS I
+PREREQUISITE: HONORS CALCULUS I (MATH 205)

-This is an Honors/ STEM pathway yearlong course.
-Calculus I must be taken before this course and should be taken by any student planning on studying a math/science/computer field in college.
-This class may be taken at the same time as AP Calculus or by itself.
-College credit for Math 1151 through NC State College is possible for all students who received college credit for Math 1150 the year before.
+This is an Honors/ STEM pathway yearlong course on M W F with office hours on T and R. Calculus I (math 205) must be taken before this course and should be taken by any student planning on studying a math/science/computer field in college.
+Math 206 through Ashland University is possible for all students who received college credit for Math 205 the year before.
 All students must also have CCP paperwork filled out through guidance the spring before to be able to receive the college credit.
 See guidance if you have any questions about this.
 The course will study finding volume, arc length, surface area, numerous integration techniques, the convergence/ divergence of sequences, and polar and parametric functions.
 By receiving college credit for this course, the student will have completed their entire freshman year of college Calculus courses!
+It is strongly recommended that students have a Ti-84 calculator for this class.